spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 ```

 Since this inbound channel adapter uses a Polling Channel under the hood, it must be configured with a Poller.
 A notable difference
-between the poller configured with this inbound adapter and other pollers is that the receive-timeout specified on this poller
+between the poller configured with this inbound adapter and other pollers is that the receive-timeout specified here
 does not have any effect.
 The reason for this is because of the way Kafka implements iterators on the consumer stream.
 It is using a BlockingQueue internally and thus it would wait indefinitely.
 Instead of interrupting the underlying thread,
 we are leveraging on direct Kafka support for consumer time out.
 It is configured on the consumer context.
-Everyting else
+Everything else
  is pretty much the same as in a regular inbound adapter.
 Any messages that it receives will be sent to the channel configured with it.

-Inbound Kafka Adapter must specify a kafka-consumer-context-ref element and here is how it may be configured:
+Inbound Kafka Adapter must specify a kafka-consumer-context-ref element and here is how it is configured:

 ```xml
    <int-kafka:consumer-context id="consumerContext"